Skip to main content

 “He seems to have left more food on his plate than he usually does.”
 Rani Ratnawati almost taunted.

 “From Mait?”
-He raised his eyebrows as the name made his heart skip a beat still.
-He opened the wrap of the message and a brooch fell on his palm.
+He raised his eyebrows as the name made his heart skip a beat, still.
+He opened the wrap of the message, and a brooch fell into his palm.
 Ishaan Dev’s jaws tightened.
-A letter along with it mentioned Advika was engaged.
+A letter, along with it, mentioned that Advika was engaged.
 A sudden rage ran through Ishaan Dev.
 Engaged so soon?
 Like she was waiting for him to leave?
 She had cleverly omitted the name of the prince.
 What would he have done if he knew it?
-Waged a war and killed him?
+Would he wage a war and kill him?
 Take Advika by force like he… Ishaan Dev closed his eyes and controlled his temper as he crumbled the message up in his fist.
 He could still wage a war against Mait for her.
 Just for her audacity to refuse him.
-If she could make it political couldn’t he do the same?
-Ishaan Dev stared at the brooch on his palm.
-He flung it across the corridor and it rolled onto the stone floor and broke to pieces.
+If she could make it political, couldn’t he do the same?
+Ishaan Dev stared at the brooch in his palm.
+He flung it across the corridor, and it rolled onto the stone floor and broke into pieces.

 “Any messages to return, Sire?”
 The messenger asked softly.
 He shook his head.